SimonFinney/offset/content/questions.md

   - title: Password-Protected Devices?
     description: 'Do any of your devices (laptop, smartphone, or tablet) open without a password?'
     feedback: |
       This should be a no-brainer.
 Use unique passwords/passcodes for all your devices to keep your data secure.
+And make them long!
+Not just 4 digits.
     answers:
       - 'Yes'
       - 'No'